WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 ## Summary

-This week I was doing some work connected to cleaning up the main branch and I was working on the ticket form week 3 that was not implemented correctly.
+This week I was doing some work connected to cleaning up the main branch and I was working on the ticket from week 3 that was not implemented correctly.
 We have only 4 active group members now including myself.
 [Maintain reference values for system privilege levels](https://github.com/xinjoonha/SET09102_PURPLE/issues/19).
-Firstly, I had to close the pull request that was initially done for this feature as it was not implemented correctly and would not work, moreover the person who has completed work for this feature is no longer in our group.
-Secondly, I have changed the ticket requirements to include the Id as per Fig 1.
+Firstly, I had to close the pull request that was initially done for this feature as it was not implemented correctly and would not work, moreover, the person who has completed work for this feature is no longer in our group.
+Secondly, I have changed the ticket requirements to include the ID as per Fig 1.

 ```
 End user goal: To be able to list, create, update and delete reference values for system privilege levels